likelet/script_for_LD_Crispr/README.md

 This repo presents the scripts used for processing a sequencing reads from crispr screen assay. the script consists of tree steps including
-- 1 grep index of samples with matrix library
+- 1 grep index of samples with the mixed library
 - 2 obtain the sgRNA sequences based on INDEX+PRIMER sequences grep result .
-- 3 counting the sgRNA frequnces and annotated the result with known librarys
+- 3 count the sgRNA frequnces and annotate the result with known librarys

 to note, as the raw count could not be directly compared, we then normalized the reads with total library and time a 10^6 allowing comparisong among samples.